lovekaizen/agentsea/docs/CLI.md

 ### Scripting

-Use Aigency CLI in scripts:
+Use AgentSea CLI in scripts:

 ```bash
 #!/bin/bash